crankyspock/rpi-pid-chamber/README.md

 ```
 ssh <username>@<XXX.XXX.XXX.XXX>
 ```
-where '<username>' is the username you provided during the Raspbian OS configuration, and <XXX.XXX.XXX.XXX> is the IP address of your Raspberry Pi.
+where &lt;username&gt; is the username you provided during the Raspbian OS configuration, and &lt;XXX.XXX.XXX.XXX&gt; is the IP address of your Raspberry Pi.
 You will be required to enter in the password you set during the Raspbian OS configuration.
 You have connected to your Raspberry Pi over SSH successfully if you see the prompt.
 To disconnect, enter